Central Asia–China gas pipeline: History

+The second line was completed by the end of 2010.
+Construction of the third line began in 2012.

+The construction of a fourth line of the pipeline, "Line D", was to have been launched at the end of 2014.
+However, the fourth line has been dogged by delays.
+As of August 2021, one tunnel in Tajikistan had been completed.
+No date has been set for final completion.
+In May 2023, General Secretary of the Chinese Communist Party Xi Jinping urged Central Asia's leaders "to accelerate laying Line D", and an unnamed Chinese official reportedly said separately, "Central Asian pipelines are considered a cornerstone investment in China's energy and geopolitical space.
+It's a supply channel with strategic value that supersedes commercial concerns."
+S&P Global reported in December 2023, "PetroChina expects to resume the construction of Line D of the Central Asia – China Gas Pipeline (CAGP) in 2024..." and "...the contract was still under final negotiations.
+The main disagreement remaining was over prices and the delay in finalizing the upstream gas supply contract was the main reason for the suspension of Line D's construction..."

 Significance

 According to CNPC, the inflow of Turkmen gas helps China in meeting its energy demands and stabilizes the country's overall consumption structure.
 It was expected that the pipeline's deliveries boost the natural gas proportion of energy consumption of China by an estimated 2%, which reduces the overall smoke, dust and carbon dioxide emissions.
 For Turkmenistan, the project helps the country diversify its energy exports by delivering gas eastward as opposed to its previous deliveries to Russia and Iran.
 Until the inauguration of the pipeline, nearly 70% of Turkmenistan's gas exports transited through Russian pipelines.
 Central Asia–China gas pipeline is the first pipeline to bring Central Asian natural gas to China and highlights China's quest for Central Asian energy exports.
 While Kazakhstan and Uzbekistan are also considering selling their gas to China, Chinese government already made new moves to penetrate deeper into Central Asian energy sector by lending $3 billion to Turkmenistan to develop the South Iolotan field in 2009 and $10 billion to Kazakhstan to pay for future oil supplies.